 Organizations will also be able to better keep up with changes in society and what people want from healthcare by leveraging the information they obtain.
 It has been noted that healthcare is changing because people want new options for obtaining care, there is more chronic disease, consumers and organizations want to incorporate technology into healthcare and other factors.

-These ideas can help your organization become more organized and take advantage of the information you have access to.
+These ideas can help improve healthcare data management in your facilities so as to become more organized and take advantage of the information to which you have access.
 Making changes can provide benefits to your organization, your employees and your patients to improve the healthcare process as a whole.